c565659/MANUAL_AI_SYSTEM/DATABASE/Typography/Hierarchy_and_Paragraph_Styles.md

 ---

 ## Heading-to-Content Spacing
+## Heading-to-Content Spacing

+Heading spacing shall remain compact, consistent and controlled by Paragraph Styles.

+### H1 to Subordinate Heading

+The distance between H1 and the directly following H2 or H3 shall equal one H1 Leading value defined by the selected Template File.

+Do not add additional Space Before, Space After, empty paragraphs or manually moved text frames.

+### H2 to H3

+The distance between H2 and the directly following H3 shall equal one H3 Leading value defined by the selected Template File.

+### Heading to Body Content

-The distance between a heading and its directly subordinate content shall use the Leading of the higher-level text.
+The distance between a heading and its directly subordinate body content shall use the approved Leading rhythm of the higher-level text.

 Do not combine multiple spacing systems.

-Prohibited:
+Prohibited combinations include:

-- Leading plus large Space After
+- Leading plus additional large Space After
-- Leading plus large Space Before
+- Leading plus additional large Space Before
-- Manual movement of separate text frames
-- Empty paragraphs inserted as spacing
+- Empty paragraphs used as spacing
-- Multiple paragraph returns used as spacing
+- Multiple paragraph returns
+- Independent text-frame movement
+- Manual vertical repositioning of individual headings

-Unless a Template File defines otherwise:
+Unless a Template File explicitly defines otherwise:

 - Heading Space After: 0
 - Subordinate content Space Before: 0

+The page shall remain compact and orderly.

-Heading spacing shall not be estimated visually.
+Heading spacing shall not be estimated visually or enlarged to fill unused page space.

 ---